jpetazzo/jpetazzo.github.io/_posts/2015-01-14-amazon-docker-ecs-ec2-container-service.markdown

 - the service is currently in preview (behind a sign-up wall) in us-east-1; general availability will come in the next few months
 - there is no console dashboard yet; you have to use the CLI or API
-- it looks like you can only start containers from images that are on the Docker Hub, and public (I'm not sure about that point; it wasn't quite clear; I suppose that you might be able to specify an internal registry as the image name, and with appropriate security groups, it might be safe-ish)
+- for now, you can only start containers from public images hosted on the Docker Hub, but that's expected to change when the service goes out of preview

 ![I'm out of bullet points](/assets/bulletpoints.jpg)